thasos/eloran/README.md

 target/x86_64-unknown-linux-gnu/release/eloran
 ```

-If you do note use [just](https://github.com/casey/just), use it 😁 or just launch `cargo build --release`
+If you don't use [just](https://github.com/casey/just), use it 😁 or just launch `cargo build --release`

 ### Build dependencies